-The Nueva School began as the dream of Karen Stone McCown and grew from her conviction that each individual has a responsibility to make the world a better place.
-The daughter of two teachers, Karen decided in the early 1960s to make a significant contribution to education, and noted that much attention was being directed toward the developmentally disabled, the disadvantaged, underachievers, and those with learning disabilities, but little was being done for gifted and talented learners.
+The Nueva School began as the dream of Karen Stone McCown and grew from her conviction that each person has a responsibility to make the world a better place.
+The daughter of two teachers, Karen decided in the early 1960s to make a significant contribution to education, and noted that there was little attention being given to gifted and talented learners.